wikipedia2vec/wikipedia2vec/examples/text_classification/README.md

 ## Reproducing Results

-The results can be reproduced as follows.
+The results presented above can be reproduced as follows.
 **Python 3.6+** is required to run this experiment.

 **Clone the repository:**